ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-kind spoken of.—People and Patriot.
-Kverlnsting Fence.
-A correspondent gives the Western Ku­
-ril his method of making everlasting
-fence posts He says he discovered mam
-m ills ago that si od call be made to last
-longi r than iron in the ground, but
 thought the process so simple and inex­
 pensive that it was not wiuth while to
 make any stir about it. lie would as soon